 Commercial vs investment banks

-Some banks specialize only in commercial or investment banking, while some banks combine both divisions in their operations.
-Investment banks specialize in managing assets of their clients, underwriting securities or supervising merger and acquisition transactions.
+Some banks specialise only in commercial or investment banking, while some banks combine both divisions in their operations.
+Investment banks specialise in managing assets of their clients, underwriting securities or supervising merger and acquisition transactions.